Emha89/seagrass-agc-proxy-indonesia/README.md

 ## Open items

 - [ ] Add the paper citation once accepted
-- [ ] Choose a licence (MIT is a common default for research code; the data itself is governed separately by the third-party providers' terms)
 - Note: in dataPrep_func_PA2.R, the xcoord/ycoord that survive into
       dataPA_<year>.csv come from the GSE-extraction side, not the GT field-data side (gt_sf's own coordinates are dropped earlier via